 I am from a very small town in Ohio where nothing interesting happened, so traveling across the world to study in Glasgow has been a huge transition, yet the best thing I have ever done.
 I love the amazing people and the opportunity to explore Scotland as well as the rest of the world.

-After university, I am planning on becoming an inpatient psychotherapist where I will work in hospitals to help adolescents and young adults who are struggling with mental health or are in crisis.
+After university, I am planning on becoming a psychotherapist where I will work in hospitals to help adolescents and young adults who are struggling with mental health or are in crisis.
 My main goal in life is to help those in need around me the best I can.

 Khiara Beryl